 The national calls mentioned here are not specifically for AMR but includes AMR as a research area:

-- 2019 & 2020 Calls in SATREPS (Science and Technology Research Partnership for Sustainable Development)
+- 2022 and 2023 Calls in SATREPS (Science and Technology Research Partnership for Sustainable Development)

 Activities on AMR actions at national level